jaredly/j2/Roadmap.md

+## TExpr here we come

+this might end horribly.
+But at least I'm getting in early.

+- tref -> add string and int literals
+- make a .. toy function that accepts some string & int literals
+- make a way to indicate in the title of a fixture whether it should "clear"

+##

-- [ ] STRINGSSS Follow the TODO brick road
+- [x] STRINGSSS Follow the TODO brick road

 - [x] do test cases, and coverage
 	- [x] huh yeah I guess jest will be the easiest way to do that. ok fine.